RobertObkircher/posture-reminder/README.md

 ## Usage

-WARNING: This project is still a work in progress.
+**WARNING**: This project is still a work in progress.
 For now it only works on my machine.
+I've never tested it on windows.

 ![Webcam filming person sitting in front of computer](usage.png)